goshevs/R_effcomp/README.md

   methods described in `p.adjust` of base R, "sidak" and "scheffe".

-### Utility function
+### Utility functions

-The utility function `p_adjust` computes p-values adjusted for multiple comparisons.
-It adds two new p-value adjustment methods to R base's `p.adjust`, "sidak" and "scheffe", and is called by `testpwcomp()`.
+Function `p_adjust` computes p-values adjusted for multiple comparisons.
+It adds two new p-value adjustment methods, "sidak" and "scheffe", to R's built-in function `p.adjust`.
+This function is heavily used by `testpwcomp()`.

+The remaining two utility functions define summary methods for `effcomp` and `testpwcomp`.

 ## File examples.R